 Rules and policies regarding the student visa, post-study work permit, and immigration (PR) are pretty straightforward and friendly for international students.

-The United Nations consistently ranks Canada as one of the best places in the world to live in.
+The United Nations consistently ranks Canada as one of the best places in the world to live.
 Canada has got a very high standard of living.
 It’s a safe country and has got a very stable economy.

 As an international student in Canada, you can expect a peaceful, multicultural environment with people who are friendly and interested in learning about new cultures.
 With almost all of the world’s ethnic groups represented in Canada, it’s hard not to find ethnic foods and recreation activities associated with specific cultures.